-5 Meetings in 2019
+5 Meetings in 2021

-Julia L. Johnson (Chair)

-Anthony T. Clark

-Britt E. Ide

-Jeffrey W. Yingling
+Jeffrey W. Yingling (Chair) Anthony T. Clark Britt E. Ide

-"Corporate governance is emphasized at NorthWestern.
-We believe strong governance leads to investor confidence in the company and are proud of the national recognition our governance practices have received."
+"Corporate governance is paramount at NorthWestern.
+We believe strong governance leads to investor and other stakeholder confidence in the company and are proud of the national recognition our governance practices continue to receive."

-Julia L. Johnson, Governance Committee Chair
+Jeffrey W. Yingling, Governance Committee Chair

-Our Nominating and Governance Committee (Governance Committee) assists the Board in:
+Our Nominating and Governance Committee (Governance Committee) primary responsibilities are:

-- Identifying qualified individuals to become Board members, including recommending nominees for the Board and succession planning regarding current Board members: - Determining the composition of the Board and its committees; - Monitoring a process to assess Board effectiveness; and - Developing and implementing corporate governance principles.
+- Nominating and qualifying Board members, including recommending nominees for the Board and succession planning regarding current Board members; - Determining the composition of the Board and its committees; - Overseeing public image, including ESG and diversity and inclusion matters: - Reviewing public policy and public image matters, including government relations and community support; - Monitoring a process to assess Board effectiveness; and - Developing and implementing corporate governance principles.